-Kissimmee River Restoration (\$15,778,000) This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
-The FY 2017 activities include continuation of the construction on the Reach 2 and Reach 3 Backfills and initiation of the construction of the S-69 Weir.
+Kissimmee River Restoration (\$1,200,000) This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
+The FY 2018 activities include project oversight of ongoing work.